international employment law firm alliance L&E Global

 Extent of Protection

-There is broader and specific statutory protection provided by the Swiss Gender Equality Act, which strictly prohibits both direct and indirect discrimination based upon an employee’s gender in both the private and public sector.
-Employers are not permitted to treat employees less favorably based upon the employee’s marital status, pregnancy or familial status with respect to all conditions of employment including hiring, compensation, working conditions, promotions, demotions, benefits and termination of employment.
+In regard to gender discrimination, there is broader and specific statutory protection provided by the Swiss Gender Equality Act, which strictly prohibits both direct and indirect discrimination based upon an employee’s gender in the private and public sector.
+Employers are not permitted to treat employees less favourably based upon the employee’s marital status, pregnancy or familial status with respect to all conditions of employment including hiring, compensation, working conditions, promotions, demotions, benefits and termination of employment.

 Protections Against Harassment

-The Swiss Gender Equality Act and the Federal Act on Equal Treatment of Women and Men also expressly prohibit sexual harassment of employees.
-Sexual harassment is defined to include threats, the promising of job-related advantages or coercive acts to obtain favors of a sexual nature.
+The Swiss Gender Equality Act and the Federal Act on Equal Treatment of Women and Men expressly prohibit sexual harassment of employees.
+Sexual harassment is defined to include threats, the promising of job-related advantages or coercive acts to obtain favours of a sexual nature.
 Swiss employers by law are required to take all reasonable steps to prevent sexual harassment.
+If sexual harassment occurs at the workplace and the employer cannot prove that he has taken the necessary and reasonable measures to prevent sexual harassment, he must pay the affected employee compensation of up to six months’ median salary.

 Employer’s Obligation to Provide Reasonable Accommodations

-The Federal Disabled Equality Act only directly protects employees of the federal government; hence, disabled persons are protected within the framework of the general protection of their rights of personality.
+The Federal Disabled Equality Act only directly protects employees of the federal government; hence, in private employment relationships disabled persons are only protected within the framework of the general protection of their rights of personality.
 There is, however, an increased protection in connection with building laws.

 Remedies